teobourloglou/subnet-calculator/README.md

 ## Overview

 The **Subnet Calculator** is a simple tool designed to facilitate subnet calculations for IPv4 addresses.
+You can read my article about this project [here](https://sudorealm.com/blog/ipv4-subnetting)

 ![Mr. Robot](https://media.giphy.com/media/ZKQpx4TYrxTtS/giphy.gif)